SimpleStepper/Google-Advanced-Analytics-Capstone/README.md

 The code for this Project can be found here, or accessed in the GitHub Repository
 # Method
 The dataset provided contains 14,999 rows with employees’ self-reported information.
 It contains 10 columns featuring data on satisfaction levels, time spent with company, promotions, department, salary and left.
-The full dataset can be found on Kaggle, however has been repurposed by Google.
+The full dataset can be found on [Kaggle](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction), however has been repurposed by Google for this project.
 ![image](https://github.com/user-attachments/assets/e438921c-581c-45b1-8f64-3b6c3f4dcf3c)
 # Analyze
+EDA was conducted fully within Python.
+This section will highlight the most important insights gathered during the data exploration phase.
+1.*Correlation Heatmap*
-First a Correlation Heatmap was made to identify which features should be investigated.
+A Correlation Heatmap was made to identify which features should be investigated.
 By creating the heatmap, we understand that Last Evaluation, Number of Projects, Average Monthly Hours, and Satisfaction level all potentially correlate with employees leaving the company.
 ![image](https://github.com/user-attachments/assets/fe0c6a87-6640-4924-9b95-12affa2a99a1)
+2. *Monthly Hours compared to Number of Projects*